 Once a person’s lymphoma status reaches this point and is sustained for several years (probably at least five), it is likely that the mutation status of the genes that led to getting lymphoma in the first place has been corrected.
 Ongoing application of the 4PEP program will ensure optimal expression of tumor suppressor genes and DNA repair genes.
 See the Follicular Lymphoma Flow Chart.

 My personal history, year by year, can be reviewed in Article #12 on our website at https://www.LymphomaSurvival.com

 I always believed that if one or more nodes could go into natural, permanent regression, why couldn’t they all?
 Now I know they can.
 This is the “possible dream” that many survivors can now hold as their personal vision.

 Based on regular feedback received from our members, many are experiencing natural regression.

-Follicular/indolent lymphoma should no longer be regarded as “incurable”.
+Follicular/indolent lymphoma can no longer be regarded as “incurable”.

-Survivors, as never before, can now gain access to the latest biological research describing practical things we can do ourselves to help hold this disorder in check, perhaps even reverse it.
+Survivors, as never before, can now gain access to guidance describing practical things specific to indolent lymphoma that we can do ourselves to help hold this disorder in check, perhaps even reverse it.